ltruchot/webpack-js-eslint-seed/README.md

 ## An empty project to begin pure JavaScript front-end coding out of the box

-NPM Last updated: August 2019
+NPM Last updated: Sept.
+2019

 This is a clean and classic webpack-javascript-eslint seed, with Babel for ES6+ and Airbnb for Lint rules.